 Tagged entries are shown using a bold font for the name column.
 Entries with tagged descendants are shown with underlined names.
 This helps to see or find the required entry, especially when the tree is large.
-For more details on tagging and filtering refer to Section 8.3.
+For more details on tagging and filtering refer to the section called "Tagging and Filtering".